A quick guide to successful product architecture

 Once a rough draft of the PAS is created, the next step would be to explain how the product will be deployed.
 For example, when you consider a SaaS product, ideally, you would build it on top of a PaaS (platform-as-a-service) and then deploy the software.

 As they act as a service to run and connect with existing software, this client-server model works best for this product.
-Similarly, you need to specify what kind of network models will be used for client-server communication, how it will be done, and how the deployed products can be tested.
+The project team needs to specify the type of network models that they will use for client-server communication, the approach they will take, and how they will test the deployed products.

 6. Create an iteration process

-Once the product is deployed and continuously tested, you need to collect the feedback from the testing phase and document it.
+After deploying and continually testing the product, the project team needs to collect feedback from the testing phase and document it.
 In the document, the issues and potential fixes are detailed.
 The process of implementing the changes must also be put down.

 This ensures that a consolidated document is available for all stakeholders involved.
 These are the questions you need to document in this case: